 - Absenteeism: A company’s absentee rate is the total number of days an employee is absent from work over a specific timeframe.
 This doesn’t include approved time off such as vacation or PTO.
 This metric provides insight into which departments or roles have employees calling out of work at a higher rate than others.
 From this data, you can pinpoint where your team might be feeling overworked, undervalued, or management is not performing optimally.

 When it comes to workforce analytics, there are some best practices businesses should follow to ensure the right data is collected and is done efficiently.
-The idea is to find inefficiencies in your company regarding the people function and implement the necessary changes to increase morale, retention, and overall satisfaction.
+The idea is to find inefficiencies in your company regarding the people function and implement the necessary changes to increase morale, retention, and overall employee satisfaction.

 - Encourage data-based decision-making: It’s a good idea to encourage your managers to make decisions based on the data that is provided.
 Leadership should make reviewing this type of data part of employee performance reviews, budgets, etc. to encourage management to review the data and make recommendations from it.